 Kindness

-The power of kindness really came into its own during the pandemic when people felt isolated and scared and little acts of kindness made a big difference to our days.
 Kindness can have a hugely beneficial impact on our mental health, making us feel less anxious and more included.
-As well as small acts of kindness, imagine how much less stress and anxiety we’d encounter if schools, workplaces and communities were kinder places.
+As well as small acts of kindness, kinder environments in schools, workplaces, and communities can significantly reduce stress.

 Loneliness

 Loneliness is different from isolation in that you can feel lonely even if you are surrounded by other people.
-Loneliness and mental health problems are closely linked as some mental health disorders can lead to loneliness and feeling lonely can lead to poor mental health.
-There are a lot of services and community support available to help people who feel lonely and help is available online for people who are anxious about social contact.
+Loneliness is closely linked with mental health difficulties.
+Support services and community groups can help people feel less alone and more confident about social contact.

 Nature